espoirMur/my-blog-gastby/source/_posts/2022-07-23-take-home-exploratory-data-analysis.md

 * [x] `school_proximity`: average school proximity in the area
 * [x] `county`: county code of the area

-## Abstract TLDR
+### Abstract TLDR

-This assignment aimed to predict the number of sales using the different attributes of the store dataset. the training dataset has 315 rows and 14 columns.
-First, we cleaned the data and removed the columns with missing values.
-Then , we analyzed the distribution of the data and the correlation between the normalized sales and different attributes.
-We found that the household ratio, the crime rate, and the property values were highly correlated with the normalised sales.
+This assignment aimed to predict the number of sales using the different attributes of The Store dataset.
+The training dataset has 315 rows and 14 columns.
+First, the dataset was cleaned, and columns with missing values were removed.
+Then an analysis of the distribution of the data and the correlation between the normalized sales and different attributes was conducted.
+The key finding for the exploratory data analysis step was that the household ratio, the crime rate and the property values are highly correlated with the normalized sales.

-For the modeling, we preprocessed the data by converting attributes with outliers value to categories and using one-hot encoding for the categorical values.
-We also did feature engineering and create a new feature called the household_ratio.
+The modelling consists of the following steps: binarization or conversion of attributes with outliers to categories, using one-hot encoding for categorical values, and features engineering, which resulted in creating a new feature called household_ratio.

-After data preprocessing, we train a decision tree regressor and a random forest regressor and evaluate the model using five-fold cross-validation.
-We found out that the decision tree model overfit the data; it yields an average mean absolute error of 0.04 on the training set but 0.38 on the average on the validation set.
+The next step after the data preprocessing was the modelling.
+Tree-based models were used in this step: decision tree and random forest regressor.
+The evaluation was done using five-fold cross-validation.
+The key finding was that the decision tree model overfits the data; it yields an average mean absolute error of 0.04 on the training set but 0.38 on the validation set.
 The final random forest model yielded an average of 0.11 mean absolute error on the training set and 0.33 error on the validation set.

-We analyzed the errors and found that the mean absolute error has a normal distribution but with outliers.
+After analyzing the errors, it was found that the mean absolute error has a normal distribution but with outliers.
 As part of the model's improvement, we suggest analyzing the data point where the model made high mean absolute errors, training a separate model with those values, and combining the results at the end.

-For usage of the model, while we would recommend the decision tree to the product managers and business people to explain how the model works, we will consider using the random forest to make the final prediction.
+For usage of the model, while the decision tree can be used to explain how the model works to product managers and other stakeholders, the random forest is the appropriate model for predictions.

 ## Exploratory Data Analysis

-Before diving into the modelling, you are given the dataset and The Stores team expect you to come back with an analysis of the data and any concerns you may have about it.
+Before diving into the modelling, you are given the dataset and The Store team expect you to come back with an analysis of the data and any concerns you may have about it.
 They would also like to know which other information you think would be useful to collect for future developments.

 ### How I did on this question:

-Here is the feedback I got from The Stores team:
+Here is the feedback I got from The Store team:

 #### Positives: